Tej Singh

 Tej Singh (1799 – 4 December 1862; or Raja Teja Singh) was a Sikh commander in the Sikh Empire.
 He was appointed as commander-in-chief of the Sikh Khalsa Army during the First Anglo-Sikh War betraying the army he was supposed to lead.

-In return for his loyalty to the invader, the East India Company, made Tej Singh Raja of Sialkot.
-It appointed him to head the Council of Regency on behalf of the minor Duleep Singh.
-He was one of six signatories to the 1849 Treaty of Lahore, which agreed to the surrender of the Koh-i-Noor diamond by the Maharaja of Lahore to the Queen of England.
+In return for his loyalty to the East India Company, it made Tej Singh Raja of Sialkot and appointed him to head the Council of Regency on behalf of the minor Duleep Singh.
+He was one of the six signatories to the 1849 Treaty of Lahore, which agreed to the surrender of the Koh-i-Noor diamond by the Maharaja of Lahore to the Queen of England.
 All the signatories, on behalf of the minor Duleep Singh, endorsed the treaty in return for being permitted to retain their jagirs.

 Biography

 Early life

 Tej Singh was born as Tej Ram in 1799 into a Gaur Brahmin family.
 His father was Misr Niddha of Meerut district, who was commander of the Sikh Khalsa Army.
 He was a relative of Jamadar Khushal Singh.
 He first began working in the court of the Lahore Durbar in 1812.
 In 1816, he underwent the Pahul and was rechristened as Tej Singh.